🌐Japanese

 • Mo tends to refine and homogenize carbides, increasing the smoothness of abrasion and making sharpening slightly easier, hence the negative correction (δ = -0.2).

-• The k factor represents whether sufficient carbon remains available for the formation of secondary carbides.
+• The fC factor represents whether sufficient carbon remains available for the formation of secondary carbides.

 • Overall, this term provides a simple, weighted adjustment based on the relative hardness contributions of each element.